KingsleyPoon/IBM-Data-Engineering-Professional-Certificate/README.md

-# IBM-Data-Engineering-Professional-Certificate
+# Background
-Completed projects as part of the IBM Data Engineering Professional Certificate on Coursera
+This repository contains the coding projects associated with IBM Data Engineering Professional Certificate